 Nottinghamshire County Council (NCC), in partnership with Nottingham City (lead authority for this programme), Derbyshire County and Derby City Councils were awarded funding from the Office of Low Emission vehicles (OLEV) to help deliver a number of initiatives to promote and encourage ultra-low emission vehicles through the Go Ultra Low (GUL) programme.

-One element of this programme was the expansion of publicly accessible electric vehicle charging points to create an area-wide network across the three local authority areas.
+One element of this programme was the expansion of publicly accessible EV charge points to create an area-wide network across the four local authority areas.
 Charge points have been installed at key off-street locations near major roads, park and ride sites, council-owned car parks and retail outlets.

-The D2N2 electric vehicle charging point map includes information on each of the D2N2 charge points, including the 23 located within Nottinghamshire.
+The D2N2 electric vehicle charging point map includes information on each of the charge points installed through the project, including the 23 sites located within Nottinghamshire.

 For further information on this programme, please visit Nottingham City Council’s webpage.